Ché: 'your example lives on, your ideas endure'. Not for much longer

 - domestic flights are efficient and normally fine.
 Aero Caribbean is the biggest and has a fair number of routes.

-- cycling around Cuba is an interesting option though distances can be large.
+- cycling around Cuba is an interesting option though distances can be substantial.
 Don't think about renting a bike unless it's just for a couple of days in Havana, they're cheapo Chinese makes which are neither easy to ride nor reliable over lengthy periods.
 If you bring your own bike with you bring all spares too.
 It is possible to put bikes on some buses (Viazul, for a tip!), trains and even private trucks.

 - hitching.
 If you've got all the time in the world and some Spanish then using the official Cuban 'Amarillo' system is an adventurous option.